Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

 - By wrapping the main section with <Suspense>, we convey that it should not prevent the rest of the page from not just streaming but also from hydrating

 - This feature, called selective hydration allows for the hydration of sections as they become available, before the rest of the HTML and JS code are fully dowloaded.
 Due to this, a heavy peice of JS doesn't prevent the rest of the page from becoming interactive

+React begins hydrating as soon as possible, enabling interactions with elements like the header and side navigation without waiting for the main content to be hydrated
+This process is managed automatically by React
+In scenarios where multiple components are awaiting hydration, React prioritizes hydration based on user interactions

+#### Drawbacks of Suspense SSR Architecture

+1. First, even though JavaScript code is streamed to the browser asynchronously, eventually, the entire code for a web page must be downloaded by the user
+As applications add more features, the amount of code users need to download also grows.
+This leads to an important question: should users really have to download so much data?

+2. Second, the current approach requires that all React components undergo hydration on the client-side, irrespective of their actual need for interactivity
+This process can inefficiently spend resources and extend the loading times and time to interactivity for users, as their devices need to process and render components that might not even require client-side interaction
+This leads to another question: should all components be hydrated, even those that don't need interactivity?

+3. Third, in spite of servers' superior capacity for handling intensive processing tasks, the bulk of JavaScript execution still takes place on the user's device
+This can slow down the performance, especially on devices that are not very powerful This leads to another important question: should so much of the work be done on the user's device?

+#### Evolution of React

+CSR → SSR → Suspense for SSR
+Suspense for SSR brought us closer to a seamless rendering experience *Challenges*
+    - Increased bundle sizes leading to excessive downloads for users
+    - Unnecessary hydration delaying interactivity
+    - Extensive client-side processing that could result in poor performance

 #### React Server Components (RSC)